 Most helmets these days come with a removable liner, so it can be washed and kept fresh.
 If you’re an adventure rider, you will want to go for a helmet that has a built-in face shield, which is more comfortable for road riding.
-If you ride only off-road goggles are more suitable than a visor.

-A good Dual Sport helmet has the flexibility to be used on and off road by allowing you to use various combinations of visor peak/face shield/goggles depending on the type of riding you will be doing.
+A good Dual Sport helmet has the flexibility to be used on and off-road by allowing you to use various combinations of visor peak/face shield/goggles depending on the type of riding you will be doing.

 For a review on 6 of the best Dual Sport & Adventure helmets: 6 Best Dual Sport Helmets

-For a review of a great entry level Dual Sport helmet: Fly Trekker Helmet Review – Dual Sport and Adventure Touring
+For a review of a great entry-level Dual Sport helmet: Fly Trekker Helmet Review – Dual Sport and Adventure Touring